 ACT Test Registration

-Virtually every student is allowed to take the ACT test.
+Virtually every student is allowed to take the ACT.
 Students typically take the ACT in their junior year, but students may take it anywhere from 6th grade to 12th grade.
 High School graduates are also allowed to take the exam.

 When To Take The ACT

-Retesting - If you don't reach your desired ACT test scores, you'll have plenty of opportunity to retake the test
+- Retesting - If you don't reach your desired ACT scores, you'll have plenty of opportunity to retake the test

 ACT Test Dates

-In most states, the ACT test is offered 6 times a years.
-ACT Test Dates are on Saturdays and are offered in the following months: September, October, December, February, April and June.
+In most states, the ACT is offered 7 times a years.
+ACT test dates are on Saturdays and are usually offered in the following months: September, October, December, February, April and June, and July.

 Your basic test registration fee and service fees are non refundable.
 Some optional service fees (5th and 6th college choices, test information release and ACT writing test) are refundable on request.